 It’s time to put a stop to complacency.
 Start thinking about what your business can do prioritise your employees’ health and wellbeing.
-Start planning for next year’s flu vaccination campaign.
+Start planning for this year’s flu season.
 Contact us to find out more about what a flu vaccination program will mean for your business.

 Early bird booking

 Be the first pick your preferred time and date for your Flu Vaccination program in 2019.